 For instance, it costs $36.65 per license for up to 50 endpoints, while you can protect 51-100 devices by shelling out $34.13/device.
 Similarly, it’ll only cost you $32.86/device to secure between 101-250 endpoints.

-The endpoint platform from the award-winning security company will protect desktops (opens in new tab), laptops (opens in new tab), virtual machines (opens in new tab), and servers (opens in new tab) from all kinds of viruses and malware (opens in new tab).
+The endpoint platform from the award-winning security company will protect desktops, laptops, virtual machines, and servers from all kinds of viruses and malware.

 MES provides comprehensive threat protection that guards against various access point violations, buffer overflow exploits, ActiveX exploits, privilege escalation exploits in the kernel and user mode, and more.